- 1. Build Relationships beyond the classroom and Appreciate their Culture

 8. Bilingualism in the class

-Learning a new language along with its culture should be seen as in addition to what students know, rather than as a replacement for the language they already know.
+Learning a new language and its culture should be considered an addition to what students know rather than replacing the language they already know.

-When a topic is being introduced, encourage students to preview some introductory or related materials in their home language before they come for class.
+When introducing a topic, encourage students to preview some introductory or related materials in their home language before they come for class.
 This, again, would make a world of difference in their participation and understanding.

-Allow children to trans language, or alternate, between English and their native language.
-This is an essential strategy for ELLs as they can often feel intimidated when asked to speak.
-When students are allowed to use their first language to help with learning their second language, it lessens some of the anxiety that can occur.
+Allow children to transition languages or alternate between English and their native language.
+This is an essential strategy for ELLs, who often feel intimidated when asked to speak.
+When students can use their first language to help with learning their second language, it lessens some of the anxiety that can occur.

-When putting across complex ideas and thoughts this helps a lot as it takes away the pressure of the medium of communication and allows them to just focus on communicating their ideas.
+When putting across complex ideas and thoughts, this helps a lot as it takes away the pressure of the medium of communication and allows them to focus on communicating their ideas.

 9. Leverage technology

 Incorporating technology is an important strategy for supporting English Language Learners in the classroom.
-Use the internet to let children view videos of activities, events, and places around the world.
+Use the internet to let children view videos of activities, events, and places worldwide.
 This can help students visually as well.

 For ELLs, listening all the time can become very taxing, so teachers should add as many support visuals as possible.
 Technology enables this as images and text can be projected on the screen when learning new concepts.
 Document cameras make a world of difference in showing ELLs exactly what you’re talking about rather than trying to explain it.

-Besides this, using features of technology such as closed captions, voice typing, recording the sessions, and watching replays, using microphones for voice amplification systems can help ELLs understand the nuances of what is being conveyed.
+Besides this, using technology features such as closed captions, voice typing, recording the sessions, watching replays, and using microphones for voice amplification systems can help ELLs understand the nuances of what is being conveyed.

-With the above strategies, your ELLs are bound to elevate their learning efforts and make way for a brighter future!
+With the above strategies, your ELLs will elevate their learning efforts and make way for a brighter future!